netmod-wg/schedule-yang/draft-ietf-opsawg-ucl-acl.md

       the SDN controller maps the group ID to the related common packet header and delivers IP/MAC address based ACL policies to the required PEPs.
-Another deployment scenario may require that PEPs map incoming packets to their associated source or destination endpoint-group IDs, and acts upon the endpoint-group ID based ACL policies (e.g., a group identifier may be carried in packet headers such as discussed in
+Another deployment scenario may require that PEPs map incoming packets to their associated source and/or destination endpoint-group IDs, and acts upon the endpoint-group ID based ACL policies (e.g., a group identifier may be carried in packet headers such as discussed in
       {{Section 6.2.3 of ?I-D.ietf-nvo3-encap}}).
 More details are provided in the "Implementation Considerations" Section.